FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 3.rst

 bed elevation, channel depth, channel n-values and channel geometry.
 It will display the channel cross-section geometry and interpolate the slope and cross-section geometry between surveyed cross-sections.

-PRO- FILES can also be used to view output water surface profiles (see the Post-Processor Programs Section).
+PROFILES can also be used to view output water surface profiles :ref:`Profiles Section <profiles-section>`.
 Run Profiles from the FLO-2D Plugin.

 Before using the PROFILES program, the basic FLO-2D files plus the CHAN.